 Frozen meats millionaire Ben Kallin’s wife was murdered by a man who was released from jail on parole before his full sentence was up.
 Believing he is conducting the work of God, Ben has set up his own private jail and electric chair.
 There he captures the guilty that have evaded the system and executes them while the victims of their crimes watch.
 Kimberly Adams begins working for Congressman Mark Stanford’s campaign for governor.
 In her job as a parole officer, Kimberly is puzzled by the high number of convicts who are released and then vanish, and so conducts her own investigation.
 Unknown to her, the corrupt Stanford shot a woman he was having an affair with who was threatening to expose him if he did not leave his wife.
 Stanford then allowed petty thief James Hamilton to go to jail for the murder.
 Hamilton now makes an escape from jail and returns to prove his innocence.
 At the same time, Ben sets out to capture Hamilton as his next electric chair victim.
 All four parties are destined to come together.

 Guilty as Charged was a minor entry from the early 1990s that made some scanty film festival and theatrical screenings before being consigned to a video release and largely forgotten thereafter.
-It was the second directorial film from Sam Irvin who went onto make a handful of production for Charles and Albert Band – Oblivion (1994), Magic Island (1995), Oblivion 2: Backlash (1996) – and one or two other oddities like the eccentric thriller Roses Are Dead/Eyes of a Stranger (1993) and Elvira’s Haunted Hills (2001), as well as acting as producer of When Time Expires (1997), Gods and Monsters (1998), The Mating Habits of the Earthbound Human (1998), Bolt Neck/Big Monster on Campus (1999) and Ancient Evil: Scream of the Mummy (2000).
+It was the second directorial film from Sam Irvin who went onto make a handful of production for Charles and Albert Band – Oblivion (1994), Magic Island (1995), Oblivion 2: Backlash (1996) – and one or two other oddities like the eccentric thriller Roses Are Dead/Eyes of a Stranger (1993), Elvira’s Haunted Hills (2001) and the asteroid collision film Deadly Skies/Force of Impact (2006), as well as acting as producer of When Time Expires (1997), Gods and Monsters (1998), The Mating Habits of the Earthbound Human (1998), Bolt Neck/Big Monster on Campus (1999) and Ancient Evil: Scream of the Mummy (2000).

 The film becomes entertainingly contorted in the last 20 minutes as the script winds the various parties together as Rod Steiger prepares to execute the innocent Michael Beach for the crimes that Lyman Ward’s senator did.
 Despite Irvin engaging us in Heather Graham’s race to save the innocent Michael Beach’s life this is all dismissed in a twist revelation [PLOT SPOILERS] that reveals that Rod Steiger knew Lyman Ward was guilty all along and set everything up to trap him.
 It is an ending that seems a blatant last minute cheat on our sympathies, not to mention decidedly contrived in terms of plot mechanics.
 All of which adds to the film’s disappointment.